metasfresh/metasfresh-documentation/_webui_collection/EN/Ship_an_SalesOrder.md

 ## Steps

 1. [Have a completed Sales Order](SalesOrder_recording)
-1. Go to Shipment Schedule
+1. Go to Shipment Schedule using referenced documents
 1. Select the order lines you want to ship
 1. Start the action "Generate Shipments"
 1. Confirm by clicking OK